benedictquartey/open-spatial-grounding/README.md

   * Segment Anything: ```pip install git+https://github.com/facebookresearch/segment-anything.git```
 * Get SAM or Mobile Sam model checkpoints and place it in the [model_ckpts](osg/model_ckpts/) folder

+## Record 3D Data
+* Install PolyCam
+* Enable Developer Mode
+* Use Lidar mode to capture about 30 images of scene,
+  * You can process on device but for better performance and in more complex scenes choose cloud processing.
+* Export raw capture data to your computer
+* Run ```python``` to convert data

 ## Running Instructions
 * Grab sample data from [drive](https://)
 * Walkthrough the [demo notebook](demo_notebook.ipynb)